bvasseur82/bvasseur82/content/post/2021-01-30-analising-adam-scott-s-pga-tour-stats/index.markdown

 ## 20 Phil Mickelson                949     1.07
 ```

 This is in line with the ranking in scoring average and trails the ranking in wins and top 10s.
-A few players above Adam in sg_total are younger and could surpass Adam in wins with time if they maintain their form (e.g. John Rahm, Justin Thomas, Bryson DeChambeau).
+A few players above Adam in strokes gained total are younger and could surpass Adam in wins with time if they maintain their form (e.g. John Rahm, Justin Thomas, Bryson DeChambeau).
 It could also be a good reflection on Adam's ability to close out tournaments and get the wins.
 Jim Furyk and Steve Stricker have better strokes gained averages but trail Adam in wins.

 ### In which part of the game does Adam Scott performs best?